Having trouble? Do this first…

 - Trying to run your system off of a generator that doesn’t produce enough power

 - Ambient temperature is above or below what is recommended for PSA oxygen concentrators.
-Practically all models operate best between 45 – 90℉, with humidity below 85%.
+Practically all models operate best between 45 – 90℉, with humidity below 85%, although humidity of less than 50% is optimal.

 Low oxygen purity can be caused by: